-The DC Bar Foundation is the leading private funder of civil legal aid in the District of Columbia.
-The Foundation is committed to equal access to the justice system for District residents, regardless of income level.
-The Foundation's funding allows civil legal services organizations to provide assistance to thousands of DC residents each year.
+The mission of the DC Bar Foundation is to fund, support, and improve the civil legal services network of the District of Columbia.
+We are the leading private funder of civil legal aid in the city, and we are committed to equal access to the justice system for District residents, regardless of income level.
+The Foundation's funding allows civil legal services organizations to provide assistance to thousands of District residents each year.

 Job Announcement: Office Manager/Bookkeeper